pedro-moreira-ibm/bob_workshop_portugal/bob-with-watsonx-orchestrate-labs/wxo-bob/README.md

 ## Overview

-This lab closes the workshop by combining Bob and watsonx Orchestrate.
-You will use IBM Bob to build an agent and a Python tool, then import both into watsonx Orchestrate using the official watsonx Orchestrate documentation MCP server as reference.
+This workshop combines Bob and watsonx Orchestrate.
+You will use IBM Bob to build an agent and a tool, then import both into watsonx Orchestrate using the official watsonx Orchestrate documentation MCP server as reference.

 You will build a simple AI agent capable of:
 - Calculating how much time is left until Christmas 2026
-- Responding in a Santa Claus style

 ---